Mixed Movement Art School

 In addition to teaching in Seattle, WA, and Boulder/Denver, CO, I’ve taught workshops at the International Association of Functional Neurology and Rehabilitation, Harvard Medical School, UCSF Medical School, and Bastyr University.
 I am a Functional Range Conditioning certified Mobility Specialist and engaged in continuing education in neuroscience, anatomy, trauma healing, and somatic-based movement.
 I enjoy singing and playing music, being in nature any chance I get, playing with poetry, and spending time with my community.

-To read more about my influences and inspirations, check out the Acknowledgments tab on our website:
+To read more about our influences and inspirations, check out the Acknowledgments tab on our website:

 List of previous workshops, classes, and projects that will inspire and be woven into the Mixed Movement Art School curriculum: